modio/modio-docs/public/en-us/features/monetization/marketplace/how-it-works.md

 Player purchases Virtual Currency directly on mod.io (or using our web site or embedded web app).
 The price is $0.01 per credit.
 In this example, we’ll assume the sale of a currency pack of 1000 credits for $10.

-From there Tilia will charge their fee, which is 5% of the total amount + $0.20 flat fee for each transaction.
-In this example, Tilia's fee is $0.7, leaving $9.3.
+From there Thunes will charge their fee, which is 5% of the total amount + $0.20 flat fee for each transaction.
+In this example, Thunes' fee is $0.7, leaving $9.3.

 We charge the Virtual Currency wholesale amount ($0.0052 per credit sold).
 The Virtual Currency wholesale amount covers mod.io's fee, and the value of the currency in the economy.